Rondanini

 On Modelling Extremal Events for Insurance and Finance · Paul Embrechts · Claudia Klüppelberg · Thomas Mikosch · Springer

-This text offers a detailed exploration of extreme value theory in the context of finance and insurance.
+This book provides a comprehensive mathematical framework for extreme value theory in finance and insurance.

 Overview